How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 Cost-consciousness is equally critical:

-• On one hand, controlling development costs and future technical maintenance costs;
+• On one hand, control development costs and future technical maintenance costs;

-• On the other hand, avoiding placing additional burdens on operations, such as excessive reliance on metric collection, data cleaning, or manual intervention.
+• On the other hand, avoid imposing additional burdens on operations through the algorithm, such as excessive reliance on metric collection, data cleaning, or manual intervention.

-These two principles are, in fact, a realistic respect for the limited resources of a startup and determine whether the algorithm can ultimately enter the production environment.
+These two principles are essentially a realistic respect for the limited resources of a startup, and they determine whether the algorithm can ultimately enter the production environment.

 Unnecessary Complexity: Those "Good-Looking Solutions" I Immediately Rejected

 During the back-and-forth discussions with ChatGPT, some "seemingly reasonable" advanced methods were quickly rejected by me.
 The reason is simple: they look good but are useless and unnecessary.
-They do not bring positive benefits to the business but instead increase technical and operational costs.
+They do not bring positive returns to the business; instead, they increase technical and operational costs.

-ChatGPT's "Smarter" Proposal: A Dual-Smoothing Model Based on Distance + Ratings
+A "Smarter" Solution Proposed by ChatGPT: A Dual-Smoothing Model of Distance + Ratings

-• Use a distance-based smoothing algorithm to give higher weight to those closer to the order location;
+• Use a distance-based smoothing algorithm to give higher weight to personnel closer to the order location;

-• Use fine-grained scoring based on user ratings to more accurately reward or penalize performers based on their performance;
+• Use fine-grained scoring based on user ratings to more accurately reward or penalize individuals based on performance;

-This is a typical scheduling framework commonly used in urban delivery scenarios, but in my business, it is entirely a "mismatched design."
+This is a typical dispatch framework common in urban delivery scenarios, but in my business context, it was entirely a "mismatched design."

-1. Distance-Based Scheduling: Meaningless in the Hospital Context and Adds Costs
+1. Distance-Based Dispatching: Meaningless for Hospital Scenarios and Adds Cost

 I quickly rejected the distance-based matching scheme for three reasons:

-• Hospitals are small, enclosed, and fixed spaces: There is no need to calculate differences of two or three kilometers like in food delivery; within a hospital building, 20 meters versus 80 meters makes little difference;
+• Hospitals are small, enclosed, and fixed spaces: There's no need to calculate differences of two or three kilometers like in food delivery; within a hospital building, 20 meters versus 80 meters makes little difference;

-• Service personnel do not move across hospitals: There is no need for cross-city or cross-region scheduling, eliminating the necessity of "selecting the optimal location";
+• Service personnel do not move across hospitals: There is no cross-city or cross-region dispatching, so there's no need to "choose the optimal location";

-• Introducing distance means additional system costs: It requires integrating geographic data, continuously collecting coordinates, handling positioning errors, and maintaining map data.
+• Introducing distance means additional system costs: Need to integrate geolocation data, continuously collect coordinates, handle positioning errors, and maintain map data.

 Distance algorithms look good but do not generate business value; they only increase data and development costs.